Show Prep: Fri, Nov. 20

 Al- Was Perfectly Legal

-The has raged for some days now … was the killing of -Awlaki in Yemen illegal?
+The debate has raged for some days now … was the killing of -Awlaki in Yemen illegal?

 There are two primary arguments alleging the illegality of al-Awlaki’s killing.